 Wheelchair + Medical Equipment Rental

-If you need a wheelchair or scooter, you can rent them from Mobility Hire.
+If you need a wheelchair or scooter, you can rent them from Amigo 24.
 Please contact them directly for rates and availability.

 At Registration, attendees can pick up communication stickers to add to their badges.
 Communication stickers indicate an attendee’s requested level of interaction with both other attendees and press (including photographers and videographers).